Skip to content

 TIP

-The representation can be obtained by consecutive division of n by radix and collecting the remainders.
-The remainder after integer division can be computed by the function remainder.
+You can obtain the representation by consecutively dividing n by the radix and collecting the remainders.
+The remainder after integer division can be computed using the function remainder.

 Solution